Adaptive Physics Transformer with Fused Global-Local Attention for Subsurface Energy Systems

 \subsection{Irregular Grid with Faults - CO$_2$ storage}

 Faulted system is a fundamental challenge for grid-based neural operators.
 Faults create discontinuities that require unstructured meshes for accurate modeling.
 We evaluate on a 2D faulted CO$_2$ storage benchmark with multiphase flow simulations from the GEOS numerical simulator~\citep{settgast2024geos}, where each case has a unique mesh adapted to varying fault and well configurations.
 Dataset details, baselines, and training configurations, training costs are provided in Appendix~\ref{app:irregular_grid}.
-Table~\ref{tab:2d_fault} compares APT against grid-based methods (U-Net, U-FNO) that require interpolation to regular grids, and graph-based methods (MGN, MGN-LSTM) that operate directly on irregular meshes, and transformer-based and hierarchical neural operators-based architectures (UPT~\citep{alkin2024universal}, Transolver~\citep{wu2024transolver}, MINO~\citep{shi2025mesh}, HOOD~\citep{grigorev2023hood}).
+Table~\ref{tab:2d_fault} compares APT against grid-based methods (U-Net, U-FNO) that require interpolation to regular grids, graph-based methods (MGN, MGN-LSTM) that operate directly on irregular meshes, and transformer-based and hierarchical neural operators-based architectures (UPT~\citep{alkin2024universal}, Transolver~\citep{wu2024transolver}, MINO~\citep{shi2025mesh}, HOOD~\citep{grigorev2023hood}).

 APT achieves 0.11\% pressure error and 0.32\% saturation error, outperforming MGN-LSTM by 1.8$\times$ on pressure and 3.75$\times$ on saturation.
 The ablation (bottom rows) reveals the importance of fusing local and global attention: global-only attention struggles with the permeability heterogeneity at fault interfaces, while local-only message passing misses long-range pressure propagation.
 Fusing both mechanisms captures the interplay between local fault geometry and global pressure dynamics.